Latimer, Kansas

 Latimer is a city in Morris County, Kansas, United States.
 As of the 2020 census, the population of the city was 31.

 History

 The community was originally called Far West, and was founded in about 1883.
 It was renamed Latimer in 1888.
 Latimer was the name of one of the town's founders.

 In 1887, the Chicago, Kansas and Nebraska Railway built a main line from Topeka through Latimer to Herington.
-The Chicago, Kansas and Nebraska Railway was foreclosed in 1891 and taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, merged in 1997 with Union Pacific Railroad.
+The Chicago, Kansas and Nebraska Railway was foreclosed in 1891 and taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, and merged in 1997 with Union Pacific Railroad.
 Most locals still refer to this railroad as the "Rock Island".

 The post office in Latimer was discontinued in 1961.